 The fact remains that there are multiple ways of ranking and segmenting customers and it’s not always the most obvious metrics that are the most telling, particularly for businesses who have a more sizeable customer base.

 Perhaps the most obvious way of categorizing customers is based on the revenue they generate and their purchase frequency.

 In smaller businesses that may only have a handful of longstanding customers, prioritizing clients based on total spending makes obvious sense.
-However, for businesses with a much broader customer base, focussing on revenue alone can be misleading.
+However, for businesses with a much broader customer base, focusing on revenue alone can be misleading.

 Customer profitability should always be taken into consideration alongside overall spending, particularly in the manufacturing and distribution spaces where margins can be especially tight.